Sharon Carr: Initial imprisonment and further attacks

 After arrest, Carr was sent to a medical assessment centre, where she tried to strangle two members of staff.
 She was charged with two counts of actual bodily harm for this in addition to the charges for the attack at Collingwood College.
 She was convicted in December 1994 and sentenced to be detained "at Her Majesty's pleasure".
-She was initially held in various psychiatric units but continued to regularly seriously assault other females, and so was transferred to an all-boys unit at Aycliffe Secure Centre.
+She was initially held in various psychiatric units but continued regularly to seriously assault other females, and so was transferred to an all-boys unit at Aycliffe Secure Centre.
 In September 1995, she was transferred to Bullwood Hall young offenders' institution in Essex, where it was thought her aggressive and sexualised behaviour could be better managed.

 Confessions to Rackliff murder

 Soon after her transfer to Bullwood Hall, staff discovered that Carr was talking about the killing of Katie Rackliff to friends and family on the telephone and in her diary.
-She also admitted to attacking a prison officer who she said she had a 'crush' on and talked about it to a probation officer.
+She also admitted to attacking a prison officer on whom she said she had a "crush", and talked about it to a probation officer.
 Staff alerted police, who seized Carr's writings and drawings.
 Her diaries were found to contain details of her sexual excitement at the thought of Rackliff's death, and Carr also commented that she felt "jealous" of her victim and remarked about the devil and the forces which motivated her.
 One passage read "If only I could kill you again[...]
 I promise I would make you suffer more this time, you fucking slag.
 Your terrified screams turned me on."
 The sexual element of the killing had previously been indicated by the mutilation of Rackliff's body.
 Carr had also written "I swear I was born to be a murderer", and in a letter to a friend, wrote "I'm a killer.
 Killing is my business.
 And business is good."
 She had also drawn pictures of the knife involved.
 Detectives questioned Carr on the murder, and she confessed to the killing, admitting that she had repeatedly stabbed Rackliff.
 She graphically described one particular injury and provided details that the police had deliberately withheld, meaning that she had knowledge that only the killer would have.
 Carr also knew that a bracelet had been stolen from Rackliff, which police had not revealed.
 Carr helped police film a reconstruction of the murder in which she acted out the murder and, when questioned about the attack, repeatedly laughed about the details.

-Police found that Carr had a long history of cruelty to animals, having once decapitated a dog with a spade, and concluded that she probably had a form of psychopathic disorder.
-Carr continued to write her boasts about the murder even after being questioned by the police, and in January 1996 gave a further series of confessions to prison officers that she had a 'crush' on.
-On the fourth anniversary of the murder on 7 June 1996, she wrote in her diary: "Respect to Katie Rackliff.
+Police found that Carr had a long history of cruelty to animals, having once decapitated a dog with a spade, and concluded that she probably had a form of psychopathic disorder, although a precise diagnosis remained elusive.
+Carr continued to write her boasts about the murder even after being questioned by the police, and in January 1996 gave a further series of confessions to prison officers that she had a "crush" on.
+On the fourth anniversary of the murder, she wrote in her diary: "Respect to Katie Rackliff.
 Four years ago today."